 Suggestions on quilt storage ideas from other quilters

 - I roll them up,no folds,right side in

 - I fold mine with the right side in and put them in a pillow case.
 I have started to make a pillow case out of the same fabric as the quilt, then when they are in my closet I can see the one I want easily.
 They also tell you to refold them every six months or so.

-- Never store your quilts in air-tight containers; cutting off the air accelerates the decomposition of the cotton as does storing them in high temperatures.
+- Never store your quilts in air-tight containers or storage bag; cutting off the air accelerates the decomposition of the cotton as does storing them in high temperatures.
 Avoid folds as they may become permanent creases in your quilts.
 The best way to store a quilt is flat on a bed with a sheet over it.
 If that is not possible, roll them on a pool noodle and then a sheet; I slide mine under the bed.

 - You could get a wooden ladder and lean it against the wall at the top and out 12 – 18″ on the floor.
 Fold the quilt and lay over a step.
 Ceilings are usually 8′ high.
 If you had a simple one made with round steps you could have them about 8 – 10″ apart.
 Each quilt would be visible.
 Or an old cabinet with a glass front to store them.

 - On a spare bed.
 Yup they are stacked up 10 or more deep

 - I have them all over my house on beds, quilt racks, chairs and some in cedar chest that are gifts in waiting.
 You see I never mail my quilts anywhere.
 The family and friends I have quilts made for know I have them but they have to come see me to get them.
 I’m not getting any younger either so when I’m gone my children can decide what to do with all my quilts.
 I use them to the fullest and enjoy seeing my quilts used and loved.

 - I was taught to roll them up so they don’t get crease lines.